There’s more at risk than just your email…

 More information:

 Having a hacker gain access to an email account is dangerous.
 Think about all the information you have stored in your inbox and sent items folders that could compromise you and your company.
-All of that is valid and cause for concern, but there is an even bigger risk that you may not be thinking of: access to most, if not all, of your other online accounts.
+That fear is valid and cause for concern, but there is an even bigger risk that you may not be thinking of: access to most, if not all, of your other online accounts.

 Your primary email account should be protected even more so than your other accounts.
 Here are some suggestions: